More expensive homes are leading to savings trouble among potential homebuyers

 Mortgage rates have already started climbing — as early as late last year.
 While mortgage rates were at historic lows following the recession, they’ve started to climb now that the economy is recovering.

-While good news for the economy overall, it’s bad news for potential homebuyers who were looking to snatch up a great piece of property this year.
+While good news for the economy overall, it’s bad news for potential home buyers.
 The higher mortgage rates, plus the higher home values, mean would-be buyers are having trouble affording them.

 A big issue is that relatively affordable homes are, in fact, selling.
 But those lower-income families that need them the most aren’t buying them.